Choosing a micro SD card for your Raspberry Pi is a mess.

 - The Samsung Evo ranks second in this test, even if it’s an old model.

 - The SanDisk Ultra is really close from the SanDisk Extreme model, and is even a little better at reading.
 The SanDisk Extreme is probably better for video, but it doesn’t make a big difference here with the cheapest model.

 - The Lexar SD card is far from all the other ones.
 I had no hope for the Kingston, but I thought that the Lexar 1000x would compete with SanDisk and Samsung.

 In this test, I just checked the latency to see if there is a difference between all models.

 And to my surprise, yes:

 I will not analyze this graph as I’m not sure that I understand the reason.

 But the two first SanDisk models seem to get an awesome result compared to the others.
 How is this possible?
-Let me know in the comments if you have an idea.
+Let me know if you have an idea.

 I even tested several times to see if there is another reason but always received similar results

 If this difference is real, it’s probably why the SanDisk Ultra do so well in the other tests.